crtzk/EDM/Midterm Task 2/README.md

 ### Step 5: Split Location Column
 - Select the Location column
 - Add a Custom Column with corrections:
-   - If Location = "New Jersey" → Assign ", NJ"
+   - If Location = "New Jersey" then Assign ", NJ"
    - If Location = "Remote" or "United States" to Assign ", Other"
-   - If Location = "Texas" → Assign ", TX"
+   - If Location = "Texas" then Assign ", TX"
    - If Location = "California" Assign ", CA"
 - Click OK, then select the new column
-- Go to Transform → Split Column → By Delimiter (comma ",")
+- Go to Transform, Split Column, By Delimiter (comma ",")
 - Click OK
 - Rename the second split column to "State Abbreviations"
 - Check and replace incorrect values (e.g., "Anne Rundell" → "MA")